Netflix hikes prices by up to £24 a year AGAIN

 What if I share Netflix?

-Sadly the days of easily sharing Netflix to split the cost, and therefore reducing the impact of the increase, are behind us – almost.
+Sadly the days of easily sharing Netflix to split the cost, and therefore reducing the impact of the increase, are behind us.

-Since the crackdown in the summer the rules say you can only watch within your household.
+Since the crackdown, the rules say you can only watch within your household.
 So to watch on your own devices you need to pay for your own plan or ask someone to add an Extra Member.
 That’s the theory at least.

-2 thoughts on “Netflix hikes prices by up to £24 a year
+3 thoughts on “Netflix hikes prices by up to £24 a year AGAIN

 Comment